 Shuttle

 You can take shared and private shuttles to Flamingo.
-From Liberia Airport to Flamingo, a private shuttle is around $80-90 USD for 1-4 passengers one way and a shared is $59 USD per adult from San Jose with Interbus.
+From Guanacaste Airport to Flamingo, a private shuttle is around $135 USD for 1-5 passengers one way.
+Want to book a private shuttle?
+Contact us with your details and we’ll be happy to assist you.

 Getting Around Flamingo